iivanov-soft2run/Pro2type/README.md

 # Applications:
-For each application we will be developing a new ArgoCD application will be created through the dispatcher Start the add-app workflow in Github Actions and provide the name for the application
+For each application we will be developing a new ArgoCD application will be created through the dispatcher Start the Add App workflow in Github Actions and provide the name for the application

 # Resources:
+Start the Add ApResource workflow in Github Actions and provide the name, type and application for the resource

 # Inspiration
 https://open.spotify.com/episode/50o2lnecNF9mJ4Xy4pgPj8